zephyrwang/datacleanproject/README.md

 * create the name vector for test data
 * attach name vector to the test data set

-## Similar procedurs are performed with train data
+## Similar procedurs as shown in "Read test data" are performed to read train data

 ## Merge test data and train data
 * row bind test data and train data to get full dataset